Ph.D. Educational Psychology and Educational Technology - Michigan State University

 B.S. – Psychology - University of Nebraska – Omaha

-Students interested in gaining experience in educational psychological research should contact me via email Michael.Phillips@unco.edu
+Students interested in gaining research experience in educational psychology or motivational science should contact me via email: Michael.Phillips@unco.edu

 Recent Professional Activities